I am thankful to live in the comfort and security of an American home. So many Americans have made this possible.

 I am thankful for animal companions.
 They bring comfort and loyalty into our homes.
 We may live and work in places of steel, concrete and glass.
 Our pets remind us we always have a foot in the natural world.

+I am thankful for the hands of the American family.
 I am thankful for every small questing hand that grows to the old experienced hand.
 I thank those hands that span many years, by bearing arms, turning wrenches and shifting gears.
-Hands that touch young shoulders to calm young fears, and lift up cloths to wipe away tears.
+Hands that touch young shoulders to calm young fears.
+Hands that lift up cloths to wipe away tears.